Leonxzy44/Leonxzy44/README.md

 My real name is Leon and i'm interested into coding, chess, math, physics, reading, robotics and arduino.
 I love to code and build projects.
-I also like gaming.
+I want to become JavaScript and C# Software engineer.
 Most of my projects are on GitHub.
-My most successful repo is https://github.com/Leonxzy44/Desktop-projects so you can check it out.
-Look at all things at read.me to find more informations about me.
-If you're ever interested into collaboration, contact me and then we are going to talk about it.
-Lintorch Software: https://github.com/Leonxzy44/Lintorch-Official
+If you want to contact me, you can do it [Here](leon.hodzic@outlook.com)

 ---
 <p align="center">